bankfrick/webapi-docs/source/includes/_transactions.md

 # Transactions

-Listing of payment orders similar to the transaction overview within the online banking.
-Returns only orders that were created within the context of the online banking.
-Booked and external transactions must be retrieved using the camt.052/camt.053 services.
+Get the list of payment orders based on the search parameters.
+The user also requires corresponding read privileges for the customer account.
+If a combination of filter parameters are applied, only orders that match all of the conditions are returned.

 ## DELETE